There is just something about hearing cats purr that puts me at ease.

 Learn everything you need to know about why your cat purrs.
 I hope to not only satisfy your curiosity by answering the question of “Why do cats purr?”, but also provide you with other valuable, relevant information on why cats purr.

 First, let’s learn why cats purr.
-Then learn more details about a cat’s purr to include whether all cats purr and what it means when your cat is purring louder than usual.
+Then learn more details about a cat’s purr including whether all cats purr and what it means when your cat is purring louder than usual.

 No reason to provide any further introduction let’s jump right into why cats purr!